Do you have one key on your piano that plays at full volume, when all the rest are quieter?

 We recommend that if a few keys have gone, there is a good chance that the rest of the switches have had the same amount of wear and advise that we replace the entire keybed worth of membrane.
 The cost for parts is minimal typically being no more than £6-10 per octave, the time and cost comes with stripping down the piano to the keybed and often involves removal of between 20 and 60 screws of different sizes!

 It is something we often carry out to pianos and it gives them a new lease of life.
 We are a Yamaha approved service centre and recognised by Korg and Roland and are able to get spare parts.
-Roland has a 10 year policy for spares whereby they stop supporting replacement parts.
-Yamaha and Korg have a very good supply and support for older parts.
+Most manufacturers support spares for 10 year.
+If your piano is nearing that age please enquire with your model number and we can investigate spares for you.